Djack1010/claransom/README.md

 #### Acknowledgements

 The authors would like to thank the 'Trust, Security and Privacy' research group within the [Institute of Informatics and Telematics](https://www.iit.cnr.it/) (CNR - Pisa, Italy), that support their researches.
+Specifically for this paper, we thank also Iacopo Ripoli who helped in the theoretical proof and verification of the methodology.